-The Q2 2022 benchmarking report for care home providers has just been published.
-Learn how the top 9 UK care home brands perform across the digital space.
+The Q2 2023 benchmarking report for UK care home providers has just been published.
+Learn how the top 11 UK care home providers perform across the digital space.

-The research gives an inside track on who is winning share online, and quantifies the gaps, risks and missed opportunities for other care home providers to win brand exposure locally, enquiries and occupancy rates.
+The research gives an inside track on who is winning the biggest share of voice online, and quantifies the gaps, risks and missed opportunities for other care home providers to win brand exposure locally, drive organic visibility, and generate online enquiries.
 The report highlights quick wins that will improve enquiries from your online strategy and identifies the barriers that may be reducing your site’s ability to optimise digital performance.

 What The Industry Research Report Covers